Why a Spanish Content Strategy is Important For Websites

 Write Content For Hispanic & Latin American Readers

-Based on 2020 US Census Records, Hispanics are the second largest ethnic group making up 18.7% of the entire population in the United States.
+According to the 2020 US Census Records, Hispanics are the second largest ethnic group, making up 18.7% of the entire population in the United States.
 Most of these people are bilingual and prefer to speak and read Spanish online.
 A Spanish content strategy is a great way to connect with Spanish-speaking customers.

 Writing web content that Hispanics and Latin Americans can understand helps your website show more organic results for Spanish keywords and search phrases.
 It will also show that you cater to people who do not speak English as their first language.